taikano/deadlink-crawler/README.md

 Deadlink crawler
 ================

-This is a small crawler searching your website for deadlinks.
+This is a small crawler searching a website for deadlinks.

 Dependencies
 ------------

-This program requires **BeautifulSoup** which can be installed using e.g.
+This program requires **BeautifulSoup** which can be installed using e.g.:
 `sudo easy_install beautifulsoup`

 Via command line